JacquelineCasey/Nom/README.md

 compile.
 Rust points out all the places that need to consider how the handle the new `AST` variant, which is very helpful.

-When I am done, `cargo test` should pass, with no compilation warnings either. `cargo clippy` should also emit no warnings (to be fair, I have been known to silence those lints I disagree with).
+When I am done, `cargo test` should pass, with no compilation warnings either. `cargo clippy` (or `cargo clippy -- -D clippy::pedantic`) should also emit no warnings (to be fair, I have been known to silence those lints I disagree with).
 Finally, `cargo fmt` should be used to fix any formatting issues.